chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/call-a-web-api.md

     }
     ```

-# Fetch API Request Options
+# fetch api request options
 Blazor WASM's implementation of `HttpClient` uses Fetch API.
 Fetch API can be configured with request-specific options via `HttpRequestMessage` extension methods:
 | Extension Method                     | Use to...                                        |
 | ------------------------------------ | ------------------------------------------------ |